 ii.
 If the panel concludes that the proposed agreement is acceptable, the Presiding Chair will have appropriate authorization to offer each Respondent the proposed agreement in writing.
 The Respondent will have 48 hours to indicate whether the student accepts the proposed resolution.

-- By accepting the agreement, the student both agrees to accept responsibility for committing the violation(s) and accept the proposed sanctions/measures.
+iii.
+By accepting the agreement, the student both agrees to accept responsibility for committing the violation(s) and accept the proposed sanctions/measures.
 For students accepting the agreement, the sanctions/measures will go into effect immediately upon acceptance.
 The Respondent will not have a right to appeal, and the agreement will be considered final.
-If the student rejects the proposed agreement or fails to respond within the 48-hour period, the Chair will refer the case for a hearing in accordance with the standard procedures outlined in Section X.
+If the student rejects the proposed agreement or fails to respond within the 48-hour period, the Chair will refer the case for a Panel in accordance with the standard procedures outlined in Section X.

-3. In general, the investigation report should be completed within seven days unless the Chair grants an extension in writing for good cause shown.
+3. In general, the investigation report should be completed within seven working days unless the Chair grants an extension in writing for good cause shown.
 The Chair must notify the Reporting Party and the Respondent of any extension and deadline for completion of the investigation.

 2. Procedures for Reports Received During or After the Last Two Weeks of a Semester or During the Summer Session

 a.
 For a reported violation received within the last two weeks of the fall or spring semester or during a summer session, if Informal Resolution (Sec.
 IX.
 F) is not applicable, and if the Council cannot assemble a full, six-person panel, it can assemble a three-member panel instead.
 The panel will observe all customary procedures; a finding of responsibility and sanctions will require the concurrence of at least two out of the three members.
 All Rights and Duties under Section V apply.